Brewer219/osticket-prereqs/README.md

 <img width="321" height="467" alt="Right click ost config and select Properties and click the Security tab then click &#39;Advance&#39;" src="https://github.com/user-attachments/assets/341bf16e-a050-42a6-b1a7-ba1e68dff56d" />

+## 4. I then from there clicked the 'Advanced' button and also I click the button that said 'disable inheritance' on the left which is shown in the image below:

  <details><summary>See screenshot 4</summary>

 <img src="images/Step 2b.png" width="60%">
 </details>
 <img width="321" height="467" alt="For ost config after going into Properties and clicking &#39;Security&#39; tab and clicking the &#39;Advanced&#39; button then click on the &#39;Disable inheritance&#39;" src="https://github.com/user-attachments/assets/3bebe81d-e59c-4651-b25d-866b168c45f4" />

+## 5. I then clicked on the second to feature option 'Remove all inherited permission from the object' so it can remove the old permission it orginally had and so i can make new permissions.

 <details><summary>See screenshot 5</summary>